RituPande/ritupande.github.io/_posts/2024-03-19-Groups-and-Group-Representations.md

 ## 5. Homomorphism and Isomorphism

-Homomorphism is a tool to identify whether two groups are similar, identical or completely dissimilar.
+Homomorphism is a tool to compare two groups, to identify whether two groups are similar, identical or completely dissimilar.
 Let us consider two groups:

 G(Z, +): Infinite group of all integers
 H(Z/2Z, +): Finite group of integers mod 2-{0, 1}

-At the face of it, these two groups seem to be complely different with no similarities.
+At the surface, these two groups seem to be complely different with no similarities.
 However, notice that:
 G = { odd } U { even }

 even + even = even